 The New Year is a time for reflecting on the past and setting goals for the future.
-Why not add your child’s oral health to your list of resolutions.
+Why not add your child’s oral health to your list of resolutions for 2023?

 Here are 5 simple resolutions you can make to help keep your little one’s teeth and gums healthy.